planship/planship-docs/docs/integration/index.md

     ``` js
     const planship = new Planship(
-        'clicker', // your Planship product slug
+      'clicker-demo', // your Planship product slug
-        'https://api.planship.io', // Planship API endpoint URL
       getAccessToken // function that returns a Promise that resolves with a valid Planship access token
     )
     ```